.jpg)

 Self-employed workers earn income from independent economic activities, which contrasts with individuals who work for employers.
 Even freelancers with a single client can be considered self-employed.

-Types of Self-Employed Workers (based on definitions by ILO)
+Types of Self-Employed Workers (Based on Definitions by ILO)

 Employers